Sammy-John/dev_journal/topic-notes/react/architecture/component-communication.md

 **Lifting State Up**

+Sharing state between sibling components by lifting it to the common parent.

 ```jsx
 // State is lifted up to the common ancestor to share between sibling components.
 const ParentComponent = () => {